University of Maine: 19th century

+20th century

+In 1912, the Maine Cooperative Extension, which offers field educational programs for both adults and youths, was initiated.
+The School of Education was established in 1930 and received college status in 1958.
+The School of Business Administration was formed in 1958 and was granted college status in 1965.
+Women have been admitted into all curricula since 1872.
+The first master's degree was conferred in 1881; the first doctor's degree in 1960.
+Since 1923 there has been a separate graduate school.

 In 1906, The Senior Skull Honor Society was founded to "publicly recognize, formally reward, and continually promote outstanding leadership and scholarship, and exemplary citizenship within the University of Maine community."

 On April 16, 1925, 80 women met in Balentine Hall — faculty, alumnae, and undergraduate representatives — to plan a pledging of members to an inaugural honorary organization.
 This organization was called "The All Maine Women" because only those women closely connected with the University of Maine were elected as members.
 On April 22, 1925, the new members were inducted into the honor society.

-When the University of Maine System was incorporated, in 1968, the school was renamed by the legislature over the objections of the faculty to the University of Maine at Orono.
-This was changed back to the University of Maine in 1986.
+In 1968, when the University of Maine System was incorporated, the school was renamed by the legislature over the objections of the faculty to the University of Maine at Orono, known informally as U.M.O.
+Its name was restored to the University of Maine in 1986, and the U.M.O. moniker was also abandoned and replaced officially with "UMaine" as the informal title with which to reference the Orono campus.

 Organization and administration

 The University of Maine is the flagship of the University of Maine System.
-The president of the university is Joan Ferrini-Mundy.
+The president of the university is Joan Ferrini-Mundy, who was appointed in 2018.
 The senior administration governs cooperatively with the chancellor of the University of Maine system, Dannel Malloy, and the sixteen members of the University of Maine Board of Trustees (of which fifteen are appointed by the governor of Maine and one is the current Maine state commissioner of education).
 The Board of Trustees has full legal responsibility and authority for the university system.
 It appoints the chancellor and each university president, approves the establishment and elimination of academic programs, confers tenure on faculty members, and sets tuition rates and operating budgets.

-UMaine is also one of a handful of colleges in the United States whose Student Government is incorporated.
-Student Government was formed in 1978 and incorporated in 1987.
-It is classified as a 501(c)(3) not-for-profit corporation.
-It consists of a legislative branch, which passes resolutions, and an executive branch, which helps organize on-campus entertainment and guest speakers, works with new and existing student organizations, and performs other duties.
-Other organizations fall under the umbrella of Student Government Inc., including representative boards, community associations, and many other student groups.
-The Maine Campus, the student newspaper, is also incorporated and does not operate under or receive money from student government.
+UMaine is also one of a handful of colleges in the United States whose student government, which was established in 1978, is incorporated.
+It was incorporated in 1987 and is classified as a 501(c)(3) not-for-profit corporation.